noahehall/multicloud/modeling/modeling.md

 #### state machine diagrams

 - aka state transition diagrams, state chart diagrams
-- models different states of an entity within a system
+- models how an entity moves through its different lifecycle states within a system
   - details how specific entities transition from one state to the next
+  - useful for capturing Enums of asset states; especially the creation and destroy states
 - types: both use basically the same key elements & concepts
   - protocol state diagrams: model interaction sequences, big emphasis on the sequence of the state transitions
   - behavioral state diagrams: model event-driven behavior of an object, used more than protocol state diagrams